2019/20 Insurance Innovation Reporter Editorial Calendar

 Please direct all inquiries to Executive Editor, Anthony O’Donnell at AnthODonnell@IIReporter.com or (503) 936-2803.

-MAY: Four Star Awards—Focus on Latin American Insurance IT Executives: Insurance Innovation Reporter celebrates Latin America’s most innovative insurance technology visionaries.
-We call on vendors, consultants and carrier colleagues to inform us about the most dynamic insurance executives in the region who are successfully using technology to advance their companies’ business goals.
-Nominations now open.
+SEPTEMBER: IIR’s Five Stars Awards: Insurance Innovation Reporter celebrates Latin America’s most innovative insurance technology visionaries.
+We call on vendors, consultants and carrier colleagues to inform us about the most dynamic insurance executives in five sub-regions of Latin America who are successfully using technology to advance their companies’ business goals.

 OCTOBER: How the IoT is Changing Insurance: If one excludes the area of telematics, early applications of the Internet of Things (IoT) to insurance have tended to largely about customer engagement and retention.
 In the long run, the IoT will provide vast amounts of data about risks, but even now the IoT is beginning to reshape the concept of insurance.
 In addition to insurance’s classic proposition of indemnification, IoT is creating new partnerships in loss prevention through behavior modification and real-time notification of emerging hazards.
 IoT’s debut in the insurance industry was largely in personal lines.
 However, in many ways it is even more relevant to commercial insurance.
 Applications are being deployed in that realm that not only show its utility but presage nothing short of a revolution in loss control.